mdaverde/kernel-modules-rust/README.md

 # Linux kernel modules written in Rust

-A collection of Linux kernel modules written in Rust based on the [Rust for Linux](https://github.com/Rust-for-Linux/linux) project.
+A collection of experimental Linux kernel modules written for the [Rust for Linux](https://github.com/Rust-for-Linux/linux) project

-The intention here is to create a contribution workspace for experimenting with Rust in the kernel

 Everything here is most likely broken but if you want to attempt to run the modules written here, you'll need to run a kernel with the changes developed in [mdaverde/linux](https://github.com/mdaverde/linux).